pydata/xarray/doc/io.rst

 Xarray needs to read all of the zarr metadata when it opens a dataset.
-In some storage mediums, such as with cloud object storage (e.g. amazon S3), this can introduce significant overhead, because two separate HTTP calls to the object store for each variable in the dataset.
+In some storage mediums, such as with cloud object storage (e.g. amazon S3), this can introduce significant overhead, because two separate HTTP calls to the object store must be made for each variable in the dataset.
-With version 2.3, zarr will support an feature called *consolidated metadata*, which allows all metadata for the entire dataset to be stored with a single key (by default called ``.zmetadata``).
-This can drastically reduce the latency opening the store.
+With version 2.3, zarr will support a feature called *consolidated metadata*, which allows all metadata for the entire dataset to be stored with a single key (by default called ``.zmetadata``).
+This can drastically speed up opening the store.
 (For more information on this feature, consult the `zarr docs <https://zarr.readthedocs.io/en/latest/tutorial.html#consolidating-metadata>`_.)